 ANNUAL CARRYING CHARGE: The annual carrying charge for each Member’s share is paid in U.S. funds, and is due in full on October 1 of each year, which is the start of the Association’s fiscal year.
 The carrying charge is based upon occupancy of not more than two (2) persons per space, which can be two Members or one Member and a resident companion.
 Late payment penalties will be assessed if payment is not paid by the due date.
 The amount of the late charge will be shown on the invoice provided for the annual carrying charge.

 ELECTRICITY BILL: Electric meters are read once a month.
-The Association will send an invoice to the Member, and it is the Member’s responsibility to pay the invoice by the due date.
+The Association will send an invoice to the Member, and it is the Member’s responsibility to pay the invoice by the due date, in US funds on a US bank or US currency.
 A late payment penalty will be assessed against the Member in the amount reflected on the invoice.

 A licensed electrician and/or plumber will be hired by the Association to take necessary action to terminate the electrical and/or water service to the unit and the costs charged by the electrician and/or plumber will be added to the delinquent Member’s account with the Association.
 Electrical and water service to the Unit will only be reestablished when the account is brought current, or when payment arrangements are made that are satisfactory with the Board of Directors.
 All costs of reestablishing electrical service and/or reconnecting water service to the Unit will be the responsibility of the Member and will have to be paid prior to reconnecting the electricity and/or water.